 Majority of Supply Chain Leaders Plan to Embrace New Technology to Overcome Persistent Challenges, TrueCommerce Survey Reveals

-Report Offers Strategies to Tackle the Top Concerns of Inflation, Talent Retention, and Supply Chain Disruptions for 2024 and Beyond
+Report Offers Strategies to Tackle the Top Concerns of Inflation, Talent Retention, and Government Mandates for 2024 and Beyond

 In 2023, business leaders pinpointed three major challenges that impact the supply chain including cost control (37%), acquiring new customers (34%) and attracting and retaining talent (33%).
 In 2024, these same three challenges remain with cost control (35%) and retaining talent (35%) listed as the most important followed by acquiring new customers (30%).
 While respondents understand the big-picture challenges, the data also reveals they may not be connecting the dots on all the factors that impact them.